kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 ???
 We recently completed a data dashboard project built on top of WordPress, where one of our clients can log in and see metrics and reports about the efficiency of various teams within their organization.

-We needed to bulk-load this data into our WP site; the API gave us a very fast solution.
+We needed to bulk-load their historical data into the new WP site; the API gave us a very fast solution.

 Or, the v1 API did.
 Post meta handling's still a pain point with the WP-API.

 ---